isomerpages/nparks-sgf/_sgf-launch-event/Programme Highlights.md

 <p><strong>3D Jelly Art Floral Cake</strong>
 </p>
 <p>Demonstration by Janet Su, The Vanilla Bean SG</p>
-<p>Sharing on using specially designed floral tools to create floral art
+<p>Join us for an enchanting jelly art floral cake demonstration where you'll
-within an edible canvas (Konnyaku jelly).
-An amazing edible food art which has taken storm in Singapore since 2016.
-A healthy dessert for all ages and suitable for vegetarians too.
-This aesthetic cake is a popular choice for all celebratory occasions.</p>
+discover the mesmerising technique of creating stunning floral masterpieces within translucent konnyaku jelly using specially crafted tools.
+This captivating food art form has swept across Singapore since 2016, producing healthy, vegetarian-friendly creations that have become the centrepiece of choice for all celebratory occasions.
+Come witness the magic of transforming simple jelly into breathtaking floral art that's almost too beautiful to eat.</p>
 </td>
 </tr>
 <tr>